tg-sec/dvna/Task_Report/docs/index.md

 * Used SonarQube's docker image to run the application
 * Configured the jenkins plugin for SonarQube with Access Token

+## Configuring Trigger with Webhook

+* Configured a Personal Access Token on GitHub
+* Added GitHub Server under "Configure System" with Personal Access Token generated as a Credential in Jenkins
+* Added Webhook trigger under the repository settings
+* Used `ngrok` to handle the event
+* Selected the "GitHub hook trigger for GITScm polling" option under "Build triggers" for the Jenkins project

 ## Deploying the report in Markdown

 * Used `mkdocs` to build the static site